 For one, it definitely helps keep the soil very moist without oversaturating it and retaining way too much water.
 In other words, it provides the perfect moisture content in the soil.

 Believe it or not, this is actually quite crucial in speeding up the germination process.

 Furthermore, this particular peat moss actually keeps moss, weeds, and mold out of the soil.
 Also, it tends to look better than pine straw or any type of straw, and aesthetics is definitely a serious consideration for some people.

-In conclusion, there are many mulches that can be used for azaleas, but the best mulch for azaleas is one that is organic and high in nitrogen.
+In conclusion, there are many mulches that can be used for azaleas in the garden.
+However, the best mulch for azaleas is one that is organic and high in nitrogen.
 Mulches such as compost, manure, and grass clippings are all good choices for azaleas.

 Inorganic mulches, such as gravel or stones, can also be used but are not as beneficial.
-It is important to keep the mulch around the base of the azalea plants to protect them from weeds and help retain moisture.
+It is important to choose a mulch that is right for your flower plant.
+It is also important to keep the mulch around the base of the azalea plants to protect them from weeds and help retain moisture.

 The best garden mulch for azaleas flowers is USA Pine Straw Mulch.
 This mulch is made from pine needles, which are an excellent source of nutrients for azaleas.
 The mulch also has a high water-retention capacity, which helps keep the roots of azaleas moist (and this is a must to keep moist around the plant’s root).